 - WEIGHT 165

-The 21st century centerback is supposed to be as comfortable on the ball as a central midfielder.
+The 21st century center back is supposed to be as comfortable on the ball as a central midfielder.
 Sure, they still defend, but the best of breed also need to kick-start the attack, bypass defenders with well-placed long balls, and defuse pressure with tidy outlet passes.
-Tim Ream, perhaps more than anyone in the entire U.S. national team pool, is a 21st-century centerback.
+Tim Ream, perhaps more than anyone in the entire U.S. national team pool, is a 21st-century center back.
 Offensively, he has all the tools.
-Defensively, however, he has struggled at key moments—especially when wearing a U.S. jersey.
+Defensively, however, he has struggled at key moments, mostly with physical play — especially when wearing a U.S. jersey.

-Ream, the New York Red Bulls’ second-round pick in 2010, stood out from day one, going the full 90 in New York's season opener his rookie year.
+Ream, the New York Red Bulls’ second-round pick in 2010 after four seasons at Saint Louis University, stood out from day one, going the full 90 in New York's season opener his rookie year.
 After that remarkable first season—in which he was a finalist for MLS Rookie of the Year—Ream earned his first U.S. national team call-up in November 2010 under then-coach Bob Bradley.
-Ream started and played 65-plus minutes in a 1-0 win over South Africa in Cape Town, and for a few months it seemed like the 23-year-old was on the fast track to superstardom.
+Ream started and played 65-plus minutes in a 1-0 win over South Africa in Cape Town, and for a few months it seemed like the 23-year-old was on the fast track to stardom.

 Reality set in soon thereafter.
 Ream started in central defense for the U.S. during the 2011 Gold Cup but some costly mistakes landed him on the bench after two games.
-A few months later in a U.S. friendly against Ecuador, Ream came on as a substitute, missed a defensive assignment, and cost the Americans the match.
-Jurgen Klinsmann has not called upon Ream since that contest.
+A few months later in a U.S. friendly against Ecuador, Ream came on as a substitute, missed a defensive assignment, and cost the Americans the match, after which Jurgen Klinsmann dropped him from national team contention.

 Klinsmann on Ream: